-For more information on distinguishing between subawards and contracts, see the Budget Information and Sample Budget Narrative in Appendix A and the Application Companion Guide.
+For more information on distinguishing between subawards and contracts, see the Budget Information, the Sample Budget Narrative, and the Application Companion Guide.

 It is recommended that potential applicants review the Grants Financial Management Division's (GFMD) Creating a Budget Training, which explains the core components and attributes required to design an OVW approved budget.